 Happiness, joy, bliss: these things aren't easy to find or maintain.
 I've worked for 15 years now at this and only recently realised that being present is the key.
 But there's still work to be done!
 Being present is only the first step of many, all of which include being present inside the body too.
 Not just mentally and emotionally in the moment, but physically as well.
 Yoga for compassion can help you achieve that.

-Therapy, openness, and great friends indeed help me maintain joy with my mental and emotional states, but my body is more complicated for me.
-I’m still getting used to being present in my body and learning to listen when my body needs something is hard.
-Since I know yoga works well for this, I wanted to explore specific yoga practices like trauma sensitive yoga designed to bring joy, happiness, compassion, and gratitude.
+Therapy, openness, and great friends indeed help me maintain joy with my mental and emotional states, but my body is more complicated.
+I’m still getting used to being present in it and learning to listen when my body needs something is hard.
+Since I know yoga works well for this, I wanted to explore specific yoga practices like trauma sensitive yoga, designed to bring joy, happiness, compassion, and gratitude.

-This marks the first of a three part series involving yoga for finding and maintaining happiness.
+This article marks the first of a three-part series involving yoga for finding happiness (and maintaining it).
 Rather than do each practice just once, I’m repeating them during different parts of the day and when I'm in varying moods.

 Self-compassion isn't easy for me.
 But I was already feeling great, uplifted, and my heart was full of gratitude.
 So setting my intent for self-compassion seemed the right choice.
 There were two things I was going to focus on for self-compassion: